PowerPoint and Presenting Stuff - Page 226 of 1226

 « Older EntriesNewer Entries »

-Learn about different types of shapes in PowerPoint for the Web.
+Learn about Dynamic Guides in PowerPoint 2016 for Mac.

-PowerPoint 2016 for Windows will learn about the Task Pane.
-PowerPoint Online can learn about Picture Styles, Resizing, Rotating, and Flipping Pictures, the Task Pane, and Changing Slide Layouts.
+We learn how you can create PowerPoint Outlines in Microsoft Word 2016.
+PowerPoint 2016 for Mac users will learn about Converting Text to Shape by Intersecting, and Repositioning Text Boxes.
 And if that wasn’t enough for this week, make sure you do not miss the quotes, press releases, and templates released in the last week.

 Stay informed about updated tutorials and happenings related to PowerPoint and presenting.